HishamAlkaed/Master_Thesis/README.md

 # Master's Thesis on the Role of Textual Modality in Hateful Memes Detection

 This repository is the culmination of my Master of Science degree in Text Mining at Vrije Universiteit Amsterdam, where I worked on the detection and classification of hateful memes.
 The dataset used in this project can be found online on Kaggle [here](https://www.kaggle.com/datasets/williamberrios/hateful-memes).
-Upon installation, save the data files in a directory called `data` one level higher than the files in this repository (the repository and the data folder next to each other).
+Upon installation, save the data files in a directory called `data` one level higher than the readme file in this repository (the repository `Master_Thesis` and the data folder next to each other).

 ## Requirments